Hydra9268/Optimizely-Remodal/README.md

-Optimizely A/B Test Adjustments for Modal, Step 1
+## Optimizely A/B Test Adjustments for Modal, Step 1

+#### Purpose

-The purpose of this script is to give Optimizely users the ability to make A/B adjustments to modal content on after the modal triggers based on certain condition.
-For example the modal will appear on a third pages after 10 seconds.
+This script lets Optimizely users make A/B adjustments to their modal content after a modal appears based on certain conditions.
+For example a modal appears on a third webpage after 10 seconds.
+By itself Optimizely is unable to able A/B tests on stuff like this.

-USE
+#### Use

 In order for this script to work the valid cookiename must be found.
 You can set the cookiename and desire valid to what it should be.